MAES-Pyramids/Natours-Course-Node/README.md

 ## Assistance
-If you require any assistance or have any questions or suggestions, please don't hesitate to contact me via email at mohamedaboelseoud@std.mans.edu.eg.
-I would be more than happy to help you in any.
-Thank you for your time and consideration! 🙂
+If you require any assistance or have any questions or suggestions, please don't hesitate to contact me via email at mohamed.11021@stemgharbiya.moe.edu.eg.
+I would be more than happy to help you in any. <br> Thank you for your time and consideration! 🙂

 <p align="center">
   <img src="https://capsule-render.vercel.app/api?type=waving&color=gradient&height=60&section=footer"  width="100%"/>